 Out-of-State CD Experiences (Airfare, Registration, Lodging, and/or Per Diem)

-- Because air travel must be approved by the GPSA business office prior to the travel, applications for out-of-state CD travel grants will be accepted and reviewed monthly.
+- Because air travel must be approved by the GPSA business office prior to the travel, applications for out-of-state CD travel grants are accepted and reviewed monthly.

-- Applications are peer-reviewed monthly, after the 1st.
+- Applications are peer-reviewed every month after the 1st.
 Each month constitutes a travel funding cycle.

 - Applications must be submitted no later than 11:59 PM AZ time on the 1st day of the month, TWO months prior to the month of departure.
-Example: If your workshop begins November 22, the online application is due no later than September 1st at 11:59 PM AZ time.
+Example: If your workshop begins November 22, your travel grant application is due no later than September 1st at 11:59 PM AZ time.

-- You can apply no earlier than three funding cycles prior to your month of travel.
+- You may apply no earlier than three funding cycles prior to your month of travel.
 Example, if traveling on November 22, you may choose to apply during the August funding cycle (due August 1).
 In this instance, you can request feedback, edit, and re-submit your application if not initially selected, but you MUST create a new application in ZoomGrants.

-- In order to ensure the integrity of the application process, no exceptions will be made to program guidelines or deadlines.
+- In order to ensure the integrity and fairness of the application process, no exceptions will be made to program guidelines or deadlines.

 - The Career Development Travel Grant covers costs of airfare, fuel/mileage if driving your own vehicle, ground transportation (taxi, shuttle services, trains, public transportation), hotels/lodging, meals, and event registration.

 - The cost of meals can be calculated using the daily rate determined by ASU (per diem) for your destination.
 To determine this rate, visit https://cfo.asu.edu/travel-perdiem

 - The Travel Grant will NOT cover the cost of rental cars, phone calls, internet access charges, poster printing, or any expense prohibited by university policy.
 Expenses paid in cash are not reimbursable.
 Only pay with credit card or check.